 You can use a TOR browser - a software program that can keep your web traffic anonymous.
 It’s free but is notoriously slow, so you won't be able to enjoy watching videos without annoying lags or downloading files quickly.

 A proxy server can also mask your IP address but it’s not without any drawbacks.
 Besides slowing your internet connection down, it still goes through a third-party DNS server that can see your real IP address.

 The best and recommended option is to use an encrypted VPN service.
 It’s significantly faster than the two aforementioned methods, plus it offers additional security measures other than just keeping your online data under the radar.

-What features should I look for in a VPN?
+What features to look for in a VPN

 Choosing the best VPN for PC protection can be a tad confusing.
 We analyzed hundreds of VPN software options and narrowed our selection criteria to 5: encryption protocol, speed, privacy, streaming options, and server network.

 Avoid older and less secure protocols as these can be easily compromised.
 We recommend choosing a VPN service that utilizes L2TP/IPSec, PPTP, OpenVPN TCP, SSTP, WireGuard, or OpenVPN UDP.
 There are also multi-protocol VPNs which is great for PC security.

 VPNs normally decrease internet speed, that’s just how it works!
 So choose wisely and pick one that would be fast enough not just for browsing but also for gaming, streaming, or downloading.

 When it comes to servers, more is always better.
 The general rule of thumb is that the closer you are to a server, the faster your connection would be.
 Choose one with a large network server so there are always several options near you.